Research

 https://github.com/surynek/RR1:rev.2

 This is the new revision of the RR1 robotic arm (see below for the original robot) called revision 2 or rev.2 in short.
-During the construction and operation of rev.1, I gained a lot of engineering experience, which I reflected in rev.2, which has many improvements compared to rev.1.
-It can be said that rev.2 represents a very thorough redesign.
-I did improve everything I found not satisafactory in the previous robot.
+During the construction and operation of rev.1, I gained a lot of engineering experience, which I reflected in rev.2, that has many improvements compared to rev.1.
+Revision 2 represents a very thorough redesign.
+I did improve everything I found not satisfactory in the previous robot.
 Again, I follow the mindset that I do not improve individual parts too much separately, but rather within the entire robot, i.e. I always build a complete robot with new parts and test it as a whole.
 A physical copy of rev.2 already exists as the photos below show.

 It is important to note that the robot is open source (both hardware and software), which I am trying to fulfill even more with rev.2, so everything I have created in connection with the robot is made freely available to the builder community, including the source CAD files (sources for rev.1 was not published, only the STL files, because I never managed to get the source files in shape, but for rev.2 I tried to keep the source files nicer, so I decided to publish them).